dostuffthatmatters/video-transport-stream-downloader/README.md

 ...
 ```

-This tool fetches the chunklist, then downloads all the `.ts` files, merges them into one big file and converts this file into an MP4 file.
+After fetching the chunklist, the tool will download all `.ts` files, merge them into one big file and convert this file into an MP4 file.
 It uses `curl`, `wget` and `ffmpeg` under the hood.

 # ⚔️ How to use it?

 1. Install python3 (https://www.python.org/)
 2. Install ffmpeg (https://ffmpeg.org/)
+3. Make sure the `curl`, `wget` and `cat` command work on your system
-3. Use `config.default.json` to create a `config.json` file in the project directory
+4. Use `config.default.json` to create a `config.json` file in the project directory
-4. Run `python3 main.py`
+5. Run `python3 main.py`

 🎁 Your output file can be found at `out/<config.title>.mp4`.